WordPress/gutenberg/docs/testing-overview.md

 npm test
 ```

-To run unit tests only, use `npm run test-unit` instead.

 Code style in JavaScript is enforced using [ESLint](http://eslint.org/).
 The above `npm test` will execute both unit tests and code linting.
 Code linting can be verified independently by running `npm run lint`.

+To run unit tests only, without the linter, use `npm run test-unit` instead.

 ### Snapshot testing